 Realising that you have been mispronouncing a word your entire life can be both shocking and mortifying.
 However, do know that you are not the only one.
 One of the greatest challenges of learning English is the fact that English words may not always sound like how you expect them to.
-Despite our painstaking efforts in speaking perfectly standard English, we may still fall victim to the trap of mispronunciation if we are not mindful enough, especially when it comes to words that are widely mispronounced.
+Despite our painstaking efforts in speaking perfectly standard English, we may still fall victim to the trap of mispronunciation if we are not mindful enough, especially when it comes to commonly mispronounced words.
 Fret not!
 It is never too late to start correcting these mistakes.
-In this blog entry, join me in learning how we should tackle some of the most commonly mispronounced English words.
+In this blog entry, join me in learning how we should tackle some of the most commonly mispronounced words.

 Meaning: Causing or showing a fondness for causing trouble in a playful way.
 (OXFORD Dictionary)